basilicom/pimcore-plugin-subdomain-admin/README.md

 ## Code Example / Method of Operation

 After installing the plugin there is a new website setting available (under Settings > Website) with name **subdomainAdmin**.
-Set it to the domain that you want your admin accessible after (eg. admin.yourdomain.com).
+Set it to the domain that you want your admin accessible after (e.g. admin.yourdomain.com).

 ## Motivation